web3-storage/web3.storage/packages/api/README.md

 - `npm i @cloudflare/wrangler -g` - Install the Cloudflare wrangler CLI
 - `wrangler login` - Authenticate your wrangler cli; it'll open your browser.
 - Setup Cluster

+  The root project contains a docker compose compfiguration to spin up a cluster in `docker/cluster`

   - You need to run a cluster locally and make it accessible from the internet for development.
-    - Follow the quickstart guide to get an IPFS Cluster up and running: https://cluster.ipfs.io/documentation/quickstart/
-    - Install [localtunnel](https://theboroer.github.io/localtunnel-www/) and expose the IPFS Cluster HTTP API (replacing "USER" with your name):
+  - From the root folder you can run
+      ```
+      npm run start:cluster
+      ```
+      to start the IPFS cluster.
+  -
     ```sh
     npm install -g localtunnel
     npm run lt:cluster
     ```

   - There is an npm script you can use to quickly establish these tunnels during development:

     ```sh
     npm run lt